 The world is becoing a clean haven but India, as a whole, is moving towards constant degradation and filfth, a new report by Green Peach India shows.
 With the global concern for gloabl warming, electric vehicles could play a significant role in combating CO2 emissions and hence help blow the triumph over gloabal warming which is plaguign the planet.

 IS INDIA REFUSING TO ‘GO EVEN FURTHER BEYOND’

 IMPACT ON IMPORT BILLS

-India is importing 100 million tons of crude oil and spending a huge amount of foreign exchange, this will have a huge impact on the Indian economy and when the prices of crude oil will rise up this will lead to the impact on demand and supply of petroleum commodities.
+India is importing 100 million tons of crude oil and spending huge amounts of foreign exchange.
+This will have a huge impact on the Indian economy and when the prices of crude oil will rise up, it will lead to the impact on demand and supply of petroleum commodities.

 India’s crude oil import bill jumped over 20% to $56.25 billion in the first seven months (April-October 2017) of the current financial year and is likely to rise up to $90 billion by March 2018.
 India is one of the largest importers of oil in the world and imports nearly 80% of its total oil needs.
 This holds a great impact on the current account balances.

 Transport is one of the main causes of air pollution, bugging the people of India.
 Air pollution is the 5th largest killer in India.
 Across the globe, India’s air quality index is around 301-400 which comes in the very poor category and can cause respiratory illness on prolonged exposure to many other health problems.

 A SHIFT TO ELECTRIC VEHICLE IS NEED OF THE HOUR.

 With the FAME scheme the government wants to focus on these two problems but, this implementation has many hurdles.
 Let’s look at the principal factors that will influence the EV ecosystem in India.